9 Reasons Your Car Shakes When Accelerating (With Repair Costs)

 As a tire wears, the thread will decrease across the surface of the tire.
 This does not always happen in a uniform way, and this can cause a rough ride as the tire hits the road surface.
 A misaligned wheel will cause a tire to wear unevenly and this can cause the steering wheel to shake when going at certain speeds.

 Another reason why a tire can cause shaking is if it is under inflated.
 An under inflated tire will have more contact with the road surface than it was designed to.
 This will affect how it wears and will also affect the handling of the car.
-You should always make sure that tire pressures are set to the correct level and check them weekly.

 3. Badly Worn rotors/brake pads